 Operational depth that compounds with scale — non-trivial for any incumbent to replicate after the fact.
 The moat deepens passively.

 Environments do not operate in isolation.
 Operational intelligence accumulates and propagates across distributed layers — compounding policy refinement and adaptive coordination at network scale.
-The infrastructure becomes more capable with every environment it governs.
+The infrastructure becomes more capable — and less externally dependent — with every environment it governs.

 Each new environment increases the intelligence available to every other environment.
 Capability grows non-linearly with footprint.